dakodonnell/astrolio/README.md

 - Melissa Turner, for her feedback and for being a delight

-- [Bartosz Jarocki](https://github.com/BartoszJarocki/cv), the inspiration for the project
+- [Bartosz Jarocki](https://github.com/BartoszJarocki/cv), for inspiring the project

-- [Miguel Ángel Durán](https://github.com/midudev/minimalist-portfolio-json), the shoulders I stood on
+- [Miguel Ángel Durán](https://github.com/midudev/minimalist-portfolio-json), for letting me stand on your shoulders